Therapy for Alcohol Abuse in Wolverhampton

 Cognitive Processing & Integration Therapy may help you to uncover the badly processed experiences from earlier in your life that can lead to unwanted behaviours in adulthood.

 Re-processing these “causative” events in a more useful context can often help you to get your life back on track without any unconscious motivations to self-harm, which is undoubtedly what Alcohol Abuse is.

 The Thrive Programme can help you to gain an understanding of how your belief systems can have created a set of “thinking styles” and “behaviours” leading you to believe that you do not have the ability or fortitude to overcome the problem.

 This in itself can become a “self-fulfilling” prophecy in which you simply continue to drink as you see very little point in putting in the effort to change.

-Types of Therapy Available
+Types of Therapy for Alcohol Abuse

 Both therapists are members of the International Association of Evidence Based Psychotherapy (IAEBP) and hold private practice insurance.